IceCodedCoffee/asp.net-mvc5-playground/[16] AdvancedRouting/AdvancedRouting/App_Data/ReadmePractice.txt

 10. Redirect the request to /Home/UrlsAndActions to /Home/Index/Id using an anonymous type.

 11. Generate an outgoing URL /App/{action} using the route name.

+12. Generate an outgoing URL /Test to /Customer/Index using an attribute route name.